jimvella/java-rpm-example/README.md

 * Updates the files
   Note that for files marked as __config(noreplace)__ there is special behavior:
   * If the config file has local edits, but the same default config is in both RPMs, the local edits are maintained
-  * If the config file has local edits, and there is a new default config in the new RPM, the local edits are maintaied and the new default config is place in `.new`
+  * If the config file has local edits, and there is a new default config in the new RPM, the local edits are maintaied and the new default config is place in `.new`.
   Its up to the administrator to manually reconcile the old existing config with the new default.
   * If the config file has no local edits, and there is a new default config in the new RPM, the config is updated.
 * After the files are update, and if the service is running, the service is restarted.